nghia-nguyen-dev/travel_app/README.md

 1. Data will populate under __Forecast__
     - Current date: will display temp + weather description
     - Future date: will display high + low temp + weather description
-- __IMPORTANT!!!__ If the city can't be found, a message with an image of the country will display instead of weather info
+- __IMPORTANT!!!__ If the city cannot be found, a message and a random image of the country will display instead.

 ## Limitation